Yampa River

-The Yampa River flows 250 mi through northwestern Colorado in the United States.
+The Yampa River flows 250 mi through northwestern Colorado, United States.
 Rising in the Rocky Mountains, it is a tributary of the Green River and a major part of the Colorado River system.
 The Yampa is one of the few free-flowing rivers in the western United States, with only a few small dams and diversions.

 The name is derived from the Snake Indians word for the Perideridia plant, which has an edible root.
 John C. Frémont was among the first to record the name 'Yampah' in entries of his journal from 1843, as he found the plant was particularly abundant in the watershed.

 Course

 The headwaters of the Yampa are in the Park Range in Routt County, Colorado as the confluence of the Bear River and Phillips Creek, near the town of Yampa.
 The Bear River, larger of the two, flows from a source of 11600 ft at Derby Peak in the Flat Tops Wilderness.
 The Yampa River then flows north through a high mountain valley, through Stagecoach Reservoir and Lake Catamount, before reaching Steamboat Springs, where it turns sharply west.
 Below Steamboat Springs, the Yampa flows through a wider valley in the western foothills of the Rockies.
 It receives the Elk River from the north, then passes the towns of Milner and Hayden.

 After entering Moffat County the Yampa passes Craig and is joined by the Williams Fork.
 West of Craig, the Yampa crosses arid, sparsely populated sagebrush country for about 50 mi before reaching Cross Mountain Canyon, where the river slices a 1000 ft deep gap through the namesake mountain.
 Below Cross Mountain the Yampa enters the open valley of Lily Park, where it is joined by its largest tributary, the Little Snake River.
 Further west it enters Dinosaur National Monument, where it traverses more than 40 mi of rugged canyons and rapids.
 The Yampa joins the Green in Echo Park at Steamboat Rock deep within the national monument, about 5 mi from the Colorado–Utah border.